Skip to content

 The history of Winkworth Arboretum

-In a lecture to the Royal Horticultural Society (RHS) in 1953, he explained what drew him to the site.
 ‘It was the remarkable beauty of the valley...quite unspoiled, of pastoral and wooded character, patterned with hedgerows and abounding in wildflowers, with gentle undulating hills on the east side and a steep slope on the west side – which is now covered by the arboretum – and the river stream winding between, forming two lakes which are the haunt of wildfowl.’

 He drew his inspiration from the great landscape gardens of Westonbirt, Sheffield Park, Exbury and Leonardlees, whose owners he knew well.
 His intention was always to plant species that were to be found wild in their native countries, rather than horticultural cultivars.

-One of the issues he had to face was how many of each species he should plant to achieve a good splash of colour.
+One of the issues he faced was how many of each species he should plant to achieve a good splash of colour.
 ‘It all depends on whether you look upon yourself as an artist using trees and shrubs to paint a picture, in which case it is easy to be bold, or whether you are a gardener and love growing all these beautiful things for their own sakes.’

+Wilfred planted cherries, Japanese and other maples for their autumn foliage, as well as a host of other trees and shrubs.
 He was a particular expert on the trees of the Sorbus genus, including rowan, whitebeam and service, and in 1943 planted more than 50 Sorbus species on the slope now known as Sorbus Hill.

 Securing the future